musienkoyuriy/ng2-modules-docs/ng2-datepicker-doc.md

 ### Example
 #
 # CSS Styling
-Datepicker supports CSS Styling, so you can customize the calendar theme, so that calendar theme that will correspond to your overall.
+CSS Styling allows to customize the calendar theme, so that calendar theme that will correspond to overall website design.
 To  designbs-date-picker.css
 ### Example

 #